 In terms of investing in human capital, the Group believes that human resources are an essential management asset and recognizes that employee growth is crucial to the Group's continued growth.
-Moreover, while improving the five ideal traits that the Group seeks in its human resources, the Group has established a policy to develop human resources who can play a role in creating enhancement multipliers through collaboration by taking an ultra-long-term perspective and leveraging its forward-looking DNA, as well as a role of creating value through high specialization, as its human resource development policy for achieving the Long-Term Management Plan 2030.
+Moreover, while improving the five ideal traits that the Group seeks in its human resources, the Group has established a policy to develop human resources who can play three roles: Professional, which involves creating new value through high specialization, Change Maker, which involves creating enhancement multipliers through collaboration, and As One Team, which involves maximizing value by combining the strengths of each of its employees, as its human resource development policy for achieving the Long-Term Management Plan 2030.